ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For example, an Issuer can make amended Statements about the same Artifact as their view changes over time.

 Multiple Issuers can make different, even conflicting Statements, about the same Artifact.
-Verifiers can choose which Issuers they trust.
+Relying Parties can choose which Issuers they trust.

 Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.